Raon1123/raon1123.github.io/index.md

   <div class="item__description">

   <p>
   I'm currently pursuing Ph.D degree at Ulsan National Institute of Science and Technology (UNIST).
 I graduated Cum Laude with a B.Sc. in Computer Science and Engineering from UNIST in 2022.
-My research focus on robust machine learning and utilization of commonsense knowledge in computer vision.
+My research focuses on finding the boundaries of machine learning paradigms and exploring methods to transcend these boundaries.
   </p>

   <a